-- (a) To establish his or her identity or nationality; - (b) Where a procedure is ongoing for the expulsion of a person seeking recognition and it can be proven on the basis of objective criteria - inclusive of the fact that the applicant has had the opportunity beforehand to submit application of asylum - or there is a well-founded reason to presume that the person seeking recognition is applying for asylum exclusively to delay or frustrate the performance of the expulsion; - (c) In order to establish the required data for conducting the procedure and where these facts or circumstances cannot be established in the absence of detention, in particular when there is a risk of absconding by the applicant, - (d) To protect national security or public order: - (e) Where the application has been submitted in an airport procedure; or - (f) Where it is necessary to carry out a Dublin transfer and there is a serious risk of escape;

-(1a) In order to carry out the Dublin transfer, the refugee authority may take into asylum detention a foreigner who failed to submit an application for asylum in Hungary and the Dublin handover can take place in his or her case.

-(1b) The rules applicable to applicants in asylum detention shall apply mutatis mutandis to a foreigner detained under Subsection (1a) for the duration of the asylum detention.
+- (a) To establish his or her identity or nationality; - (b) Where a procedure is ongoing for the expulsion of a person seeking recognition and it can be proven on the basis of objective criteria - inclusive of the fact that the applicant has had the opportunity beforehand to submit application of asylum - or there is a well-founded reason to presume that the person seeking recognition is applying for asylum exclusively to delay or frustrate the performance of the expulsion: - (c) In order to establish the required data for conducting the procedure and where these facts or circumstances cannot be established in the absence of detention, in particular when there is a risk of absconding by the applicant; - (d) To protect national security or public order; - (e) Where the application has been submitted in an airport procedure; or - (f) Where it is necessary to carry out a Dublin transfer and there is a serious risk of absconding. - (1a) In order to carry out the Dublin transfer, the refugee authority may take into asylum detention a foreigner who failed to submit an application for asylum in Hungary and the Dublin handover can take place in his or her case. - (1b) The rules applicable to applicants in asylum detention shall apply mutatis mutandis to a foreigner detained under Subsection (1a) for the duration of the asylum detention.
 Following the termination of the asylum detention and the frustration of the transfer, the alien policing rules shall apply.

-The ground most commonly used is the "risk of absconding" under Section 31/A(1)(c), sometimes in combination with the "identification" ground.218 The risk of absconding is defined in Section 36/E of
+The ground most commonly used is the "risk of absconding" under Section 31/A(1)(c), sometimes in combination with the "identification" ground.243 The risk of absconding is defined in Section 36/E of the

-217 CPT, Report to the Hungarian Government on the visit to Hungary carried out from 21 to 27 October 2015, 3 November 2016; UNHCR, Hungary as a country of asylum, May 2016.
+242 CPT, Report to the Hungarian Government on the visit to Hungary carried out from 21 to 27 October 2015, 3 November 2016; UNHCR, Hungary as a country of asylum, May 2016.

 In February 2014, the HHC staff conducted monitoring visits to the three asylum detention centres open at the time (Békéscsaba, Debrecen, Nyírbátor).
 The monitoring teams interviewed over 150 detainees and collected the decisions ordering or maintaining the detention.
-Following these visits, HHC analysed a total of 107 decisions.
-See HHC, Information Note on asylum-seekers in detention and in Dublin procedures in Hungary, May 2014, available at: http://bit.ly/1MOnOOQ, 7.
+Following these visits, HHC analysed a total of

-Decree 301/2007 as present: if "the third-country national does not cooperate with the authorities during the immigration proceedings, in particular if":
+Asylum Decree as present: if "the third-country national does not cooperate with the authorities during the immigration proceedings, in particular if":